NineOfGaming/df-info/docs/useful-info/percent-expressions.md

 | `%projectile` | The projectile in a projectile event |
 | `%projectileuuid` | The UUID of the projectile in a projectile event |

-Event-specific codes only work when that target exists.
+Event-specific expressions only work when that target exists.
-Codes that require Default may also fail or produce an unexpected result in a [selectionless thread](selections.md#selection-states).
+Expressions that require Default may also fail or produce an unexpected result in a [selectionless thread](selections.md#selection-states).

 `%default` and `%defaultuuid` always refer to Default.
 `%selected` and `%uuid` instead follow selection-based execution, resolving the current target's name and UUID respectively, and fall back to Default when no selection is active.